Andreilys/Andreilys.github.io/_posts/2022-10-08-gateway-to-pleasure.md

 ---
 <img src="/assets/images/gateway_to_pleasure.png" style="width:3.8125in;height:5.21875in" />

-Breath the gateway to pleasure,
+Breath the gateway to pleasure

-Inside you is the treasure,
+Inside you is the treasure

-I move through life with leisure,
+I move through life with leisure

-Measure your life through the hedonic,
+Measure your life through the hedonic

 \-

-Just don’t smoke too much of that chronic,
+Just don’t smoke too much of that chronic

-Sometimes I’m like sonic,
+Sometimes I’m like sonic

-Speed running through this life,
+Speed running through this life

-I’m tryin to slow down and be free of strife,
+I’m tryin to slow down and be free of strife

 \-

-Rife with mental suffering,
+Rife with mental suffering

-My mind is constantly buffering,
+My mind is constantly buffering

-Loading yet another thought,
+Loading yet another thought

-Peace is only brought,
+Peace is only brought

 \-

-When you step into presence,
+When you step into presence

-It’s our true essence,
+It’s our true essence

-All around me the lights glow with luminescence,
+All around me the lights glow with luminescence

-We must grow beyond adolescence,
+We must grow beyond adolescence

 \-

-Shed our old identity,
+Shed our old identity

-Becoming an embodied entity,
+Becoming an embodied entity

-I can’t help but experience serenity,
+I can’t help but experience serenity

-Density of my pain body has dropped,
+Density of my pain body has dropped

 \-

-Popped into another dimension,
+Popped into another dimension

-Where there’s no more tension,
+Where there’s no more tension

-Ascension to a higher plane,
+Ascension to a higher plane

-I don’t mind the rain,
+I don’t mind the rain

 \-

-It’s easy to transmute the pain,
+It’s easy to transmute the pain

-With the help of tantra you can attain,
+With the help of tantra you can attain

-A beautiful state of being,
+A beautiful state of being

-And honestly it’s so freeing,
+And honestly it’s so freeing

 \-

-Like taking off a tight shoe,
+Like taking off a tight shoe

-I only spew,
+I only spew

-that which feels true,
+that which feels true

 This you already knew.